numpy/numpy/doc/source/user/basics.performant_code.rst

 ================

 NumPy is designed for high performance numerical computing in Python by leveraging vectorized operations.
 However, vectorization does not always fully utilize the capabilities of multi-core processors.
-To realize multiprocessing and multithreading, additional strategies are necessary.
+To exploit parallelism, additional strategies are necessary.

 In this section, we cover the following topics: